top of page

 High value treats may very well be what you need in the distracting environment, that dog club can be.

-Dog roll (Like Prime 100) cut up into little squares make a great high value treat.
+Dog roll (Like Prime 100) cut up into little cubes make a great high value treat.

-You could, however depending on how fearful/reactive your dog is, she/he may benefit from some one-on-one training before you start training with us.
+You could, however, depending on how fearful/reactive your dog is, they may benefit from some one-on-one training with a professional dog trainer before you start training with us.

 No.